microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 #### Using Change Tracking

-Try stopping and starting services.
+Try stopping and starting services on the Arc machine ArcBox-Win2k19.

 ```PowerShell
 Stop-Service spooler